 Having a waterproof tent (or many!) on hand is usually brilliant, even if you don't intend to camp in a particularly damp area.

 An excellent waterproof tent may be the difference between a miserable night in the rain and dry and comfortable camping vacation.
 Just ask our cousins from cousins weekend this summer - yes, they got wet!
+You might also want some water shoes, like Crocs water shoes (they come in helpful when you are out sloshing around in the rain).

 Whether you're a first-time camper or have been on the trail for a while, our guide will help you discover a tent that seems to work.